 Ebele was practical.
 What was the point of picking?
 By tomorrow evening, the new dress will be splotched with paint and smudged with dry clay.

 Shopping done, Ebele decided to take the usual road back to her village.
 That meant to pass by the castle.
 Even better!
 Croesus should be on duty and tell her why he wanted to see her earlier.

 Before she even finished the thought, a firm hand pulled her arm and dragged her on a quiet alley.
 A rough hand covered her mouth to prevent her from screaming.
 She was not going to.
 Everything happened so quickly, Ebele didn’t even have time to react.

 To her relief, though, the man who grabbed her so abruptly was Croesus.

 “Apologies, Ebele, I did not mean to frighten you, but I do need to speak with you urgently!”

-“You did scare me and bruised my arm!”
+“You scared me and bruised my arm!”
 Ebele snapped, startled.
-She rubbed the red mark, thinking that tomorrow she might find it difficult to lift the bigger vases.
+She rubbed the red mark, thinking that she might find it difficult to lift the bigger vases tomorrow.
 “What is so urgent, then?”